 Betting On Our Future (BOOF)

-Apply for funding to implement a Betting On Our Future project in your local community in 2015-2016!
+Check back for funding opportunities to implement a Betting On Our Future project in your local community this fall!

 Betting on Our Future (BOOF) is a youth-driven problem gambling awareness campaign supported by the California Friday Night Live Partnership through a grant from the California Office of Problem Gambling.

 The Betting on Our Future media campaign is intended to empower young people to raise awareness of problem gambling and cause change in their communities.
 Students are responsible for scripting, coordinating, and producing live dramatic performances, video projects, and public service announcements to communicate the risks and signs of problem gambling among youth.
 Young people also have the opportunity to create gambling themed artwork to be used in printed publications for parents and other concerned adults to inform them of the warning signs of problem gambling and the resources available to help their families.

 Current research shows that parents, educators, and other adults should consider the potential pitfalls of problem gambling among young people.
 For instance, teen problem gamblers tend to have higher rates of:

 - School problems (e.g., lower grades, truancy, behavior issues)

 - Peer relationship problems